 Connecting Your Facebook Page to Uncanny Automator

-Before you can create an automated workflow for Facebook, you’ll need to connect your Facebook page to Uncanny Automator.
+Before you can create an automated workflow for Facebook, you will need to connect your Facebook page to Uncanny Automator.

-To make this connection, go to Automator » Settings and click on the ‘Premimum Integrations’ tab.
+To make this connection, go to Automator » Settings and click on the ‘App Integrations’ tab.

 Here, select ‘Connect Facebook account.’

 After you click this button, a popup will appear where you can log in to your Facebook account.
-If you’ve enabled two-factor authentication, then you’ll also need to pass this additional check in order to connect Facebook to Uncanny Automator.
+If you have enabled two-factor authentication, then you will also need to pass this additional check to connect Facebook to Uncanny Automator.

-Once you’re logged in, Facebook will ask if you want to give Uncanny Automator access to your name and profile picture.
-If you’re happy to do this, then click the ‘Continue as’ button.
+Once you are logged in, Facebook will ask if you want to give Uncanny Automator access to your name and profile picture.
+If you are happy to do this, then click the ‘Continue as’ button.

-Next, you’ll be asked whether you want to let Uncanny Automator post to Facebook.
+Next, you will be asked whether you want to let Uncanny Automator post to Facebook.

 You can go ahead and click on ‘Continue.’

-Once you’ve done that, you’ll be taken back to the Uncanny Automator dashboard.
+Once you have done that, you will be taken back to the Uncanny Automator dashboard.

 Automatically Posting to Facebook from Uncanny Automator

-Now, you’re ready to create a recipe that will automatically post a Facebook status every time you publish a new blog post in WordPress.
+Now, you are ready to create a recipe that will automatically post a Facebook status every time you publish a new WordPress blog post.

 Simply go to Automator » Add new in your WordPress dashboard

-Next, you can give the recipe a name by typing into the ‘Title’ field.
+Next, you can give the recipe a name by typing it into the ‘Title’ field.

 After that, you need to define the condition that will trigger the action.

-We want to post to Facebook every time we publish a WordPress post, so click on ‘WordPress’ under ‘Select an integration.’
+We want to post to Facebook every time we publish a WordPress blog, so click on ‘WordPress’ under ‘Select an integration.’

 You should search for ‘publish’ and choose the trigger called ‘A user publishes a type of post with a taxonomy term in a taxonomy‘.

-For this guide, we want to post to Facebook when we publish a blog post, not a page.
+In this example, we only want to update Facebook when we publish a post, and not a page.
 With that in mind, open the ‘Post Type’ dropdown and select ‘Post.’

-You can then decide if you’re going to share posts from a particular category or tag by changing the ‘Taxonomy’ settings.
+You can then decide if you are going to share posts from a particular category or tag by changing the ‘Taxonomy’ settings.

 Don’t forget to click on ‘Save’ to store your changes.

-Next, you’ll need to choose the action that Uncanny Automator will perform every time you publish a post.
+Next, you will need to choose the action that Uncanny Automator will perform every time you publish a post.
 Start by clicking the ‘Add action’ button.

-You can now see all of Uncanny Automator’s integrations.
+Uncanny Automator will now show all the integrations you can use.
 For example, there’s an integration that lets you automatically tweet when you publish a new post in WordPress.

 Since we want to post to Facebook, go ahead and click the ‘Facebook Pages’ button.

-If you own more than one Facebook page, then you’ll need to select the one you want to post to, using the ‘Facebook Page’ dropdown.
+If you own more than one Facebook page, then you will need to select the one you want to post to, using the ‘Facebook Page’ dropdown.

-When writing the status, you’ll need add the post title and URL to the message using tokens.
-When Uncanny Automator posts your status, it will replace these tokens with information from each post.
+When writing the status, you will need to add the post title and URL to the message using tokens.
+When Uncanny Automator posts your status, it will replace these tokens with real information from the post.

-To add a token, click on the ‘Asterix’ button.
+To add a token, click on the ‘*’ button.

-Then, click on the arrow next to the ‘A user publishes a Post…’
+Then, click on the arrow next to ‘A user publishes a Post…’

 This shows you all the different tokens for the post.

-You can click to add any of these tokens to your Facebook status, but you’ll typically want to select ‘Post Title’ and ‘Post URL,’ so that people can visit the post.
+However, you will typically want to select ‘Post Title’ and ‘Post URL’ so that people can visit the blog post.

-If you like, then you can set add a delay so Uncanny Automator doesn’t post to Facebook as soon as you publish the blog.
+At this point, you may want to add a delay so that Uncanny Automator doesn’t post to Facebook as soon as you publish the blog.

-To add a delay, just hover your mouse over the ‘Publish a post to…’ action and click on ‘Delay’ when it appears.
+To do this, just hover your mouse over the ‘Publish a post to…’ action and click on ‘Delay’ when it appears.

-Now, you can choose whether the action will be triggered after a time delay or at a specific date and time.
+Now, you can choose whether to trigger the Uncanny Automator action after a time delay or at a specific date or time.

-This allows you to schedule posts for when your social media audience is the most active.
+This allows you to post to Facebook when your audience is most likely to be online.

-At this point you’ve set the trigger and action, but you still need to publish the recipe.
+At this point, you have set the trigger and action, but you still need to publish the recipe.

 To make the recipe live, click the ‘Draft’ switch so that it shows ‘Live’ instead.